Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 ###########################################
-LightningLite - Stepping Stone to Lightning
+LightningLite (Stepping Stone to Lightning)
 ###########################################